AdaCore/libadalang/user_manual/ada_api_tutorial.rst

    == main.adb ==
    Line 30: Project_Filename : constant String := Ada.Command_Line.Argument (1);
-      type is:type String is array (Positive range <>) of Character;
+      type is: type String is array (Positive range <>) of Character;
    Line 31: Project_File     : constant GNATCOLL.VFS.Virtual_File :=\x0a         GNATCOLL.VFS.Create (+Ada.Command_Line.Argument (1));
-      type is:type Virtual_File is tagged private;
+      type is: type Virtual_File is tagged private;
    Line 34: Env     : GPR.Project_Environment_Access;
-      type is:type Project_Environment_Access is access all Project_Environment'Class;
+      type is: type Project_Environment_Access is access all Project_Environment'Class;

 We have seen here the ``P_Designated_Type_Decl`` property, which resolves references to types, but Libadalang offers many more properties to deal with